Plan Your Visit to Irvine

 More than a hundred species of shade-loving native trees, shrubs, wildflowers, ferns and grasses have been planted here, and they are protected from an ever-growing deer population by a surrounding fence.
 The strong latticed gate at the entrance welcomes visitors into a stunning garden full of Maryland’s native plants.
 This beautiful spot is possible thanks to the St. George’s Garden Club and Irvine volunteers Ann Benz and Joan Hoblitzell.
 To take a stroll through the garden, take the lower trail that begins at the far left of the Outdoor Classroom.
 You’ll see the gates on your right.

-Open June through September, Irvine’s Butterfly House allows visitors to experience an up-close look at the habitat and life cycle of our native butterflies, including the monarch, swallowtail and painted lady.
+Open Thursday-Saturday, 10AM-1PM, June through September, Irvine’s Butterfly House allows visitors to experience an up-close look at the habitat and life cycle of our native butterflies, including the monarch, swallowtail and painted lady.
 Discover the amazing metamorphosis that these creatures make, from egg to caterpillar to chrysalis to butterfly.
 And, you’ll learn about the vital role butterflies play in plant pollination and in the food chain.